-What Are Race Conditions?
+What Are Race Conditions—and Why Do They Matter?

 -

-Online Banking Transactions:
+Online Banking Transfers

-File System Operations:
+File System Permissions

-Technical Exploration:
+Technical Exploration

 In a typical HTTP-based web application, these kinds of race conditions might be exploited by sending multiple HTTP requests in quick succession.
 For example:

-POST /purchase_ticket HTTP/1.1
+POST /purchase\_ticket HTTP/1.1

 Host: concerts.example.com